Built ca: 1858 for William Widgery Thomas

 A brick Greek Revival double house between Danforth and Gray Streets

 “The Song Remains the Same”.
 So the old adage goes.
 In our case, the song is ‘Only Natives Allowed’ and the singer, as we have seen before, was William Widgery Thomas.
-Thomas didn’t always put such onerous restrictions on deeds but when he did, it was very clear, “Premises shall not be sold to any but native born American citizens.
-If they are, property shall revert to said Thomas, his heirs and assignees.”
+Thomas didn’t always put such onerous restrictions on deeds but when he did, it was very clear, “Premises shall not be sold to any but native-born American citizens.
+If they are, the property shall revert to said Thomas, his heirs, and assignees.”
 As we have seen before, these restrictions were not carried into any future deeds.

 The Greater Portland Landmarks plaque on our subject says it’s the Levi S Brown house ca: 1858.
 I’m not one to question Landmarks on the veracity of these plaques on a regular basis but on this one, I think it’s incorrect.
 I base this on the pair of deeds, and connected mortgages, William Widgery Thomas executed on June 25th of 1858.
 They are, Book 287 – Page 510 to Levi S Brown and Book 287 – Page 511 to Galen J Deguio.

 One can only imagine what Oliver and Sarah Gerrish were feeling when they moved into 12, then 2, Winter Street in June of 1867.
 A mere 11 months prior, the Great Fire had swept the city leaving a large swath of the city in ashes.
 Among those ashes were the Gerrish’s lively hood and home.
-Oilver had run his business on Exchange Street for over 3 decades by then and they had lived on Locust Street for nearly as long.
-This loss came after losing a son in the later part of the Civil War.
-Oliver’s partner, watchmaker Nathaniel Pearson, and a 22 year old watchmaker named Charles Lamson, moved into #2/12 with Oliver & Sarah and their daughter Sarah along with an Irish servant named Mary McDunno.
+Oliver had run his business on Exchange Street for over 3 decades by then and they had lived on Locust Street for nearly as long.
+This loss came after losing a son in the latter part of the Civil War.
+Oliver’s partner, watchmaker Nathaniel Pearson, and a 22-year-old watchmaker named Charles Lamson moved into #2/12 with Oliver & Sarah and their daughter Sarah along with an Irish servant named Mary McDunno.
 So much for ‘native born’ residents.

-The 1926 city directory lives us a final glimpse at the tenants of 14 Winter Street ahead of it’s sale to Thomas Fagan in 1928.
+The 1926 city directory gives us a final glimpse at the tenants of 14 Winter Street ahead of its sale to Thomas Fagan in 1928.
 They were Alexander and Sarah Loveitt.
 Alexander was a carpenter in the machine shop at the Portland Company.
-The Loveitts decamped to Cape Elizabeth where they were long time residents above the Cape Cottage Post Office, recently removed.
+The Loveitts decamped to Cape Elizabeth where they were long-time residents above the Cape Cottage Post Office, recently removed.
 Sarah died in 1944 and Alexander in 1949.